Attractions & Activities

-Close by you will find many attractions including Wookey Hole, Glastonbury and the Tor, Street, The Rural Life Museum and Kilver Court Village and Gardens.
+Around Wells you will find many attractions including Wookey Hole, Glastonbury and the Tor, Street, The Rural Life Museum and Kilver Court Village and Gardens.

 There are many activities to experience close to Wells, which include Golf, Horse Riding, Mendip Outdoor Pursuits and Kayaking on the Somerset Levels.
-Wells is also situated in an ideal position to explore the Somerset coast and countryside and enjoy walking, cycling and local nature reserves.
+Wells is also situated in an ideal position to explore the Somerset coast and countryside and to enjoy walking, cycling and local nature reserves.

 Whatever time of year, Wells offers something for all generations to enjoy.